sanotto/atk-howto/working_with_data.md

 ## The fastest and riskier way use Db::getInstance();

-In your node, you'll nee to declare
+In your node, you'll need to declare:

 ```php
  use Sintattica\Atk\Db\Db;